 For the end user there will be no visible differences – the sessions will open as usual.

-Proximity groups with multiple session managers is the way how XTAM scales for large or busy environments.
+Using Proximity Groups with multiple session managers is the way that PAM scales for large or busy environments.